 Polycystic Ovarian Syndrome (PCOS)

 It is estimated that 10% of women have polycystic ovarian syndrome, a genetic disorder that has significant implications for long-term health.
 Signs of PCOS include acne, scalp hair loss, excess body hair elsewhere, irregular or missed periods, obesity, and fertility issues.
-There is no blood test to make the diagnosis.
+There is no blood test specifically for PCOS but certain lab results may be more or less consistent with the diagnosis.
 Sometimes PCOS can be diagnosed with pelvic ultrasound.
 The ovaries may become enlarged and filled with many tiny cysts that line up to look like a string of pearls.
 Often, though, the ovaries look normal.
 With PCOS the ovaries produce more estrogen and testosterone and less progesterone than normal, resulting in the typical symptoms.

 A decrease in the desire to have sex is the most common sexual complaint for women and occurs in women of all ages.
-It may be related to physical, emotional, and/or relationship issues.
+It may be related to physical, emotional and/or relationship issues.
 On the other hand, many women find that the stresses of daily living just make sex a lower priority for them than it is for their partner.
 If that becomes problematic for the relationship, it often helps to have an open honest discussion to relieve worries and clear up conflicts.
 Sexual counselors are available when the help of a third party to facilitate communication is needed.
-The likelihood of having a decreased libido does increase with age.
+The likelihood of having decreased libido does increase with age.
 It is very common after menopause because the ovaries stop making testosterone, the hormone believed to be most responsible for maintaining libido.
 Although testosterone is also made by the adrenal glands, menopause results in a 50% decrease in production.
-Testosterone supplements are available but can cause some unwanted side effects.
-Please note, insurance generally will not cover testosterone lab tests because the results do not help guide treatment.
+Testosterone supplements are available but can cause unwanted side effects and are not always helpful.
+Please note, insurance companies generally will not cover testosterone lab testing because the results do not help guide treatment.

 Pain with Intercourse (Dyspareunia)

 Up to 75% of women will have pain with intercourse at some time in their lives.
 Causes range from temporary problems like vaginal infections and ovarian cysts to long term problems including endometriosis and pelvic support issues.
 Pain may be cyclical, random or with every sexual encounter, or may depend on the position used to have sex.
 It may be superficial (involving the area surrounding the opening of the vagina) or deep inside.
 Pain may be generalized or localized to one specific area.
-One of the most common causes of superficial pain is decreased lubrication, which can be improved with the use of over the counter lubricants or sometimes with vaginal estrogen.
-Pain can also be caused by involuntary contractions of the pelvic floor muscles that sometimes make vaginal penetration impossible.
+One of the most common causes of superficial pain is decreased lubrication, which can be improved with the use of over the counter vaginal moisturizers and lubricants or sometimes with vaginal estrogen.
+There are some chronic skin conditions such as lichen sclerosis that can be associated with vulvar itching and/or pain.
+Vulvodynia is a chronic or recurrent hypersensitivity to touch that causes sometimes very severe pain.
+Pain can also be caused by involuntary contractions of the pelvic floor muscles (vaginismus) that can be so strong that vaginal penetration is impossible.

 Less common sexual concerns include difficulties becoming aroused and the inability to achieve orgasm.
 Whatever the specifics, sexual difficulties can have a long lasting negative impact on the quality of your life and your intimate relationships.
 Please let us know if you have any of these concerns.